tyeborg/deepfake-detective/README.md

 # Deepfake Detective Web App

-Project Outline: Deepfakes have become an increasing concern.
-Particularly with regards to their potential for promoting fake news, damaging reputations and broader societal impacts.
-This project will focus on an investigation, implementation and analysis of deepfake technology.
+Deepfakes have raised significant concerns due to their ability to propagate fake news, harm reputations, and have broad societal implications.
+This project will revolve around conducting a comprehensive investigation, implementing, and analyzing deepfake technology, with a particular focus on developing effective detection methods.

 ## Installation
 1).
 Clone this repository by `git clone https://github.com/tyeborg/deepfake-detective.git`.